GSA/digitalgov.gov/content/topics/native-apps/_index.md

 title: "Native Apps"

 # description — keep it short and clear
-summary: "Native apps are device- or platform-specific mobile apps that are downloadable from an app store."
+summary: "Device- or platform-specific mobile apps that are downloadable from an app store."

 # Weight